AirBadminton is a new sport, similar to badminton but played outdoors.

 The dead zone eliminates net play as the AirShuttle is difficult to control.
 The dead zone also reduces deep lunges, minimising the risk of injury on the outdoor surfaces.

-AirBadminton is best of 5 sets to 11 points.
-If the score reaches 10-all, a two-point advantage is required.
-If the score then reaches 12-all, the next point wins.
+If the score reaches 10-10, a two-point advantage is required.
+If the score reaches 14-14, the next point wins.

-This is the first, very noticeable, difference between AirBadminton and ‘normal’ badminton.
+The AirBadminton court is a very noticeable difference between AirBadminton and ‘normal’ badminton.

 As you can see, there are no back tramlines like in the normal game, and the court dimensions are quite different.